-So, you just received your custom in-ear monitors (CIEMs) and put them in; ouch, they just don’t feel right.
+You just received your custom in-ear monitors (CIEMs) and put them in; ouch, they just don’t feel right.
+Or they don’t seem to isolate like you thought they should.
 A sinking feeling goes through you as thoughts of sending your brand new custom back for a refit fill your mind.
 Do you really need a refit, or will you get used to the fit?
 This custom in-ear monitors fit guide will help you with a better understanding of what makes a good fit.

-If you decide you want to lubricate the shell and have applied the lubricant, the next step in insertion.
-For me, I insert and remove acrylic and silicone shells differently.
-Starting with acrylic, it is a twist in, twist out motion.
+There is a technique for insertion and removal of CIEMs, and acrylic and silicone shells should be handled a bit differently.
+The hard acrylic shell makes it easy and safe to use a twist in and twist out motion.
 The canal portion of the shell should be behind your ear canal, closer to the back of your head.
 Once the canal portion of the shell is inserted into the ear, rotate the canal portion up to fit into place.
 With acrylic shells, I usually use the cable for assistance in the twisting.

 Removal is similar, but the opposite rotation direction.
 Pulling the CIEM out without the twist shouldn’t be possible, or if it is, it will most likely be painful.
 I do admit I usually start twisting the shells out by pushing on the top of the shell connector of the cable.
 Insertion and removal takes half a second and is much quicker than inserting/removing a universal IEM.

-How do you know if you have a good fit?
-The things you want to check include the seal, comfort, and sound.
+How do you know if you have a good fit: seal, comfort, and sound.

 A perfect fit can often be achieved by making a great impression, but there are time when even a great impression doesn’t result in a perfect fit, with some minor fit issues.
 And, another thing to take into consideration is that your ear canal sizes can change depending on several factors, with the most common ones being weight change (and water retention/dehydration), being sick, such as having a head cold, and irritation.